President and Chief Executive Officer

 Butler is the retired vice-chairman of the board of trustees of American University and of the Foundation for the National Archives.
 He is chairman of the corporate advisory board of SOME (So Others Might Eat) and chairman emeritus of the Maryland Public Television Foundation.
 He is a member of the boards of America’s Public Television Stations (ex officio), the Howard H. Baker, Jr. Center for Public Policy at the University of Tennessee, the DC College Access Program and the Better Angels Society supporting the work of Ken Burns.

-Butler has also served on the boards of the Pew Research Center, Ford’s Theatre, IREX, Alfred University, the National Endowment for Democracy’s Center for International Media Assistance, the University of Tennessee College of Communication and Information, and the American University School of Communication.
+Butler has also served on the boards of the Pew Research Center, Ford’s Theatre, IREX, Alfred University, the National Endowment for Democracy’s Center for International Media Assistance, the University of Tennessee College of Communication and Information, the American University School of Communication, Friends of Cancer Research, American Ireland Fund and Greater Washington Sports Alliance.

 Butler majored in Political Science at the University of Tennessee and earned a Master of Arts in Communication (with distinction) from American University.
 He also earned a Certificate in Finance and Accounting from the Wharton School of the University of Pennsylvania and has been accepted as a Joan Shorenstein Fellow at Harvard University's John F. Kennedy School of Government.
 He was a guest lecturer (The First Amendment in the 21st Century) at the 75th anniversary commemoration of Princeton University's Woodrow Wilson School of Public Affairs.